There is a saying, “Choose Chinese food whenever you want to eat,” and you can understand why that quote exists with these Chinese appetizers below.

 You can think of these dumplings as a relative of Japanese gyoza.
 The differences between these two appetizers reflect the continuous war between Chinese and Japanese cuisine.
 While gyoza is often pan-fried, Chinese chefs often make jiaozi by steaming.

 Jiaozi is usually filled with pork, veggies, and scallions.
-But you can change it to how you want.
+But you can change this food whose name begins with “J” to how you want.
 These dumplings are pretty bland by themselves, so they are served with a dipping sauce, including lots of seasonings.

 Though it’s also steamed buns, don’t mistake it with the “bao” dish.
 While the latter often includes sweet or savory fillings, mantou is served plainly.
 When presented as an appetizer, this dish is often deep-fried beforehand.